SoftwareFactor/cv/README.md

 **Challenges:**

-* Many processes happening simultaneously had to fit into a single system: order processing, generation of orders to suppliers, unloading of incoming goods, distribution and shipping.
+* Many processes happening simultaneously had to fit into a single solution: order processing, generation of orders to suppliers, unloading of incoming goods, distribution and shipping.
-* Creating universal solution for integration with external systems such as web stores, route optimization solutions, accounting software, etc.
+* Creating universal solution for integration with external systems such as web stores, route optimization services, accounting software, etc.

 **Solution:**